cahoover/ggna/content/collections/cookbook/intro.md

         # for resources within the server.
 Just like the server_name directive tells NGINX
         # how to process requests for the domain, location directives cover requests for
         # specific files and folders, such as http://example.com/blog/.
+        # In this case we'll support php files with args amended.

         location / {
                 try_files $uri $uri/ /index.php$is_args$args;
         }

         ######
-        # We'll add some more location files, one for the favicon, one for the robots.txt,
+        # Here we add some more location files, one for the favicon, one for the robots.txt,
         # and none for images, js, and css.
 The log_not_found and access_log directives
         # mean that the logs won't be overwhelmed by 404 errors if the favicon isn't there.